InsertKoinIO/koin/docs/reference/koin-android/scope.md

 ---
-title: Managing Android Scopes (3.2.1)
+title: Managing Android Scopes
 ---

-## Taming the Android lifecycle
+## Working with the Android lifecycle

 Android components are mainly managed by their lifecycle: we can't directly instantiate an Activity nor a Fragment.
 The system make all creation and management for us, and make callbacks on methods: onCreate, onStart...